 How we test

-Cornering Our testers, Peter Horvath and Michael Hohl, assess how well the tyres keep the car in the set lane at speeds of 85km/h and 80km/h in dry conditions, and of 80km/h and 75km/h in wet conditions, using a right-hand corner with about a 55m radius.
-The tests are carried out without the driver knowing which brand of tyre has been fitted and in random order.
-The testers repeat the cornering on a different day and in a different random order.
+Cornering Our testers, Peter Horvath and Graham Byrne, assess how well the tyres keep the test car in a set lane at speeds of 80km/h and 85km/h in dry conditions, and 75km/h and 80km/h in wet conditions, using a right-hand corner with about a 55m radius.
+The tyres are tested twice in differing orders.

 We'd like to thank Morgan Park Raceway

 in Warwick, Qld, for ensuring a smooth test.